 - Brown the chicken well in medium-high heat.
 A flour-coated chicken needs to be pan-seared using high heat or the chicken will not brown nicely and the flour coating will will turn gummy.

-For chicken marsala I would really recommend you stick with chicken breast.
+For chicken marsala I would really recommend you stick with boneless chicken breasts.
 The less fatty chicken breasts really work best with the rich mushroomy sauce.
 That said, if you only have chicken thighs, go ahead and use them.
 Just be sure to still pound them out a little so they are the same thickness.

 Chicken Marsala is best eaten right away.
 The sauce tends to thicken quickly if made ahead, and the cream might split when reheated.
-That said, a less saucy chicken marsala is scrumptious when reheated gently days later, or even cold tucked into a crusty bun.

-Store leftovers in a tight-lid container in the refrigerator for up to 4 days.
+Store leftovers in an airtight container in the refrigerator for up to 4 days.

 You May Also Like